t7yang/rxlize/README.md

   - `rxNext` -- Special case of `rxAsync` which provide a default `Subject`.

 - Angular
-  - `rxNgLifecycle` - Transform Angular component lifecycle event to observable stream.
+  - `rxNgHooks` - Transform Angular component lifecycle event to observable stream.
+  - `@RxNgProps`, `@RxNgProp`, `rxNgProps` - Mark `@Input` properties and transform into a collection of observables.

 ## Cautions

 This is a preview version, functions in this library not yet cover by test and signature may change from time to time, so take your own risk to use.

+### Angular

+- `@angular/cli` may generate warning message about `CommonJS or AMD dependencies can cause optimization bailouts.` on building, This because `@babel/runtime-corejs3` export only with CommonJS module.